PremDS/flutter-authentication-auth0/README.md

-# flutterdemo
+# Futter Authentication with Open Auth0

-A new Flutter project.
+A basic authentication project in flutter.
+Auth0 is used for authenticating the users.

 ## Getting Started